Medicare

 Preferred Provider Organization (PPO)

-PPO Plans do have network doctors, other health care providers, and hospitals.
-Each Plan gives you the choice to go to doctors, specialists, or hospitals that are not on that list.
-However, it will usually cost less if you receive care from providers on your network's list.
+PPO Plans have in-network doctors, health care providers, and hospitals.
+You also have the choice to utilize doctors, specialists, or hospitals that are not in-network.
+However, it will typically cost more when receiving care out-of-network.

 Veterans

-- Medicare Advantage plans can be a great fit for Veterans.
+Medicare Advantage Plans can be a solution for Veterans.
 With Original Medicare Parts A & B, Veterans still have financial exposure when receiving services outside the VA system.
 Medicare Advantage Plans cap your out-of-pocket risk and add benefits Original Medicare or the VA may not offer such as dental, vision, and hearing services.
 Some plans also offer a Part B premium reduction.

-A Cost Plan is somewhat of a hybrid – a cross between a Medicare supplement and a Medicare Advantage Plan.
-Similar to an Advantage Plan, a Cost Plan has a network of doctors and hospitals the insured must use.
-There may be some cost sharing (a copay for example) when visiting a doctor, for a hospital stay, labs, or diagnostic tests, but this cost sharing all adds up to an out-of-pocket maximum to limit the annual risk for the insured.
+Cost Plans are somewhat of a hybrid – a cross between a Medicare Supplement and a Medicare Advantage Plan.
+Similar to Medicare Advantage, Cost Plans have a network of doctors and hospitals, and there may be some cost sharing.
+Copays and coinsurance track towards an out-of-pocket maximum to limit the annual risk for the insured.

-Cost Plans may include additional benefits not covered under Original Medicare such as dental reimbursements, vision exams, eyewear coverage, hearing exams, gym memberships, and more.
-The rates do not vary based on age and generally are less expensive than a supplement, but more expensive than an Advantage Plan.
-Some Cost Plans may offer an optional prescription drug benefit to fulfill your creditable prescription drug needs as well.
+Cost Plans may include additional benefits not covered under Original Medicare such as routine dental, vision, and hearing.
+The rates do not vary based on age, and are generally less expensive than a supplement.
+Some Cost Plans may offer an optional prescription drug rider to fulfill your creditable prescription drug requirement.
 You will continue to pay your Part B premium.

-You can get Medicare prescription drug coverage through a stand-alone prescription drug plan (PDP), Medicare Advantage Prescription Drug plan (MA-PD), or Medicare Cost Plan if it is offered.
-You may have creditable Medicare prescription drug coverage through an employer or group plan.
-Knowing whether your coverage is creditable is important in order to avoid possible penalties.
-Watch this video for more information on Medicare Prescription Drug Coverage.
+You can obtain coverage through a stand-alone Prescription Drug Plan (PDP), Medicare Advantage Prescription Drug Plan (MAPD), or a Cost Plan if available.
+You may have creditable drug coverage through an employer-sponsored plan.
+Knowing whether your coverage is creditable is important in order to avoid penalties.